THIRD REVISED PROPOSED FINAL JUDGMENT

 - "Microsoft Middleware" means software code that

-- provides the same or substantially similar functionality as a Microsoft
+- provides the same or substantially similar functionality asa Microsoft Middleware Product.

 - "Microsoft Middleware Product" means